JacobK316/app-landing-pages/README.md

 - **DreamFrame**: A private dream journaling app, also for iOS.

 Each landing page is designed to be clean, modern, and informative, with clear navigation, support, and privacy information.

+## Contributing

+Contributions are most welcome!
+If you’d like to improve the landing page, fix bugs, or add features:

+1. Fork this repository
+2. Create a new branch (`git checkout -b feature-name`)
+3. Make your changes
+4. Commit and push (`git commit -m "Your message"`)
+5. Open a pull request

+Please keep your code clean and follow the existing style to the best of your ability.
+Thank you!

+## Things To Know

+These webpages are under construction and may change frequently.
+Development ongoing, which does mean odd placeholder text!
+The App Store links are not functional right now, but they should be live in April 2026.

 ## Live Demo